saurabhkumar/instruction_tuned_llm/readme.md

 After cloning the repository, you need the following adaptations to the code to make it work with falcon:
 * In the *train* function in *finetune.py* specify *base_model* as *"tiiuae/falcon-7b"*, *data_path* as *"c-s-ale/dolly-15k-instruction-alpaca-format"* and the list for *lora_target_modules* as ["query","value"].
 Specify *output_dir* to something like *"./falcon-loara"*
 * Replace the use of *LlamaForCausalLM* with *AutoModelForCausalLM* and *LlamaTokenizer* with *AutoTokenizer*.
+* Something to further explore: The *Alpaca-Lora* code tries to use the unknown_token as padding token.
+Falcon tokenizer does not have this token.
+Hence, adding a padding token can be used.
+You need to adapt the code accordingly as:

+  After loding the Tokenizer: `tokenizer.add_special_tokens({'pad_token': '<PAD>'})`

+  After loading the model: `model.resize_token_embeddings(len(tokenizer))`

+  Additionally, the original alpaca code used padding to the right.
+The alpaca lora code uses a padding to the left (with the argument that it allows batched inference).
+Look into the effects of these.

 * There is a bug in the *Alpaca-Lora* code that prevents saving of the adapter weights.
 Read the comments for the [issue](https://github.com/tloen/alpaca-lora/issues/446) already logged and fix it (code commenting).
 * In *utils/prompter.py*, modify *get_response* function to use "<|endoftext|>" token to find the end of the generated text and use the text only upto the first occurence of the token.